tabshaikh/circuit_solver/readme.md

 - We are using firefox to open the SVG.
 Make sure that firefox is installed and updated.
 - Install armadillo, LAPACK and BLAS.
 ### To install armadillo, LAPACK and BLAS
-- Install LAPACK and BLAS via the folllowing insttruction:-
+- Install LAPACK and BLAS via the folllowing insttruction :-
 ```
 sudo apt-get install liblapack-dev
 sudo apt-get install libblas-dev